hadley/adv-r/Computing-on-the-language.md

 }
 ```

 This makes the function much much easier to understand - it's just calling `write.table` with different defaults.
-This also fixes a subtle bug in the original `write.csv` - `write.csv(mtcars, row = FALSE)` does not turn off rownames, but `write.csv(mtcars, row.names = FALSE)` does.
+This also fixes a subtle bug in the original `write.csv` - `write.csv(mtcars, row = FALSE)` raises an error, but `write.csv(mtcars, row.names = FALSE)` does not.
 Generally, you always want to use the simplest tool that will solve a problem - that makes it more likely that others will understand your code.

 ### Exercises